-With the economy on a sustained downturn, West Coast architects are once again scrambling to stay afloat, and attention is shifting from design challenges to financial ones.
-The next six to 12 months could prove to be the tipping point between pain and disaster.
+With the economy on a sustained downturn West Coast architects are once again scrambling to stay afloat, and attention is shifting from design challenges to financial ones.
+The next six to twelve months—point out many— could prove to be the tipping point between pain and disaster.

 According to the monthly AIA’s Work On The Boards survey, architects’ billings over the last six months, while stabilizing slightly in the last couple, have measured the lowest since the organization began tracking them 13 years ago.
 And the worst region of all right now is the west, due in large part to its dependence on the now-burst housing bubble.

 From an informal survey of architects across California we learned that everyone has been hurt in some way by the economic slide.
-While the residential market has been hardest hit, few sectors appear secure.
-Every firm had at least one project that had been stalled or cancelled because of the economy.
+While the residential market has been hardest hit, few sectors appear safe.
+Every firm we talked to had at least one project that had been stalled or cancelled because of the economy.
 Most are having trouble finding new work, instead depending on contracts that were secured before the downturn.

 But everyone is mobilizing to find solutions.
-For now only a few firms have had to take drastic measures by letting staff go.
-Notable layoffs include a widely reported round by Gehry Partners earlier this summer, which has yet to be confirmed by the company, a ten percent staff cut by LA-based CO Architects, and a layoff of six staffers by Johnson Fain (the last was reported by LA Curbed).
+For now only a few firms have had to take drastic measures like laying off staff.
+Notable layoffs include a widely reported large round by Gehry Partners earlier this summer, which has yet to be confirmed by the company, a ten percent staff cut by LA-based CO Architects, and a layoff of six staffers by Johnson Fain (the last was reported by LA Curbed).

 Other remedies include looking more aggressively for work, pumping up marketing efforts, and accepting projects that just a year ago most firms would never dream of taking.

-Firms are also trying to get into more stable sectors, and are competing mightily for institutional projects.
+Firms are also trying to get into more stable sectors, fighting for institutional projects.
 But with the larger firms getting into the same boat, it’s not easy.

 Mark Cavagnero, principal at San Francisco firm Mark Cavagnero Associates, points to a recent competition for a small theater addition in Aspen, Colorado.
-Other firms in the running included Polshek Partnership and Barton Meyers.
+Other firms included Polshek Partnership and Barton Meyers.

 “Two years ago these firms would never be chasing a $15 million project,” he said.

-Cavagnero, among others, hopes things will pick up with a new presidential administration at the end of the year (he’s rooting for Obama, who he says will inject a needed dose of energy and responsibility into the environment).
+Cavagnero, among others, hopes things will pick up with a new administration at the end of the year (he’s rooting for Obama, who he says will inject a needed dose of energy and responsibility into the environment).
 But the anxiety is palpable, and everyone seems on edge.